 The goal of Sweco's risk management is to secure the Group's long-term earnings growth and guarantee that Sweco's operations in the various business units are able to achieve their objectives.

 The Company's Board and senior management are ultimately responsible for risk management.
 Sweco's risk management covers all business areas, companies/divisions and processes in the Group.
 Each manager is responsible for risk management activities in his/her respective area.

 Sweco's goals, which are expressed in the Company's business plan and strategy, provide a foundation for the Company's risk management.
 Risk management is based on a Group-wide risk analysis.
 This inventory of risks is aimed at identifying the most significant risks that the Group is exposed to, the probability that these will occur and the potential impact on Sweco's goals.
 At the same time, the effectiveness of existing controls and risk mitigation measures is assessed.
 The results of the overall risk analysis have been gathered in a risk map that reflects Sweco's risk exposure.

 A report on risk management and internal control within the Group was discussed by the Board, the Audit Committee and the Executive Team.
 Risk management is a standing item on the agenda for each business area management meeting.

 The Group's business system includes a number of functions for financial management, control and monitoring.
-There are project reporting systems where project managers can continuously monitor their projects and track monthly earnings and key ratios.
-This can also be monitored at the group, region, division and business area levels.
+Project reporting systems allow project managers to continuously monitor their projects and track monthly earnings and key ratios.
+This can also be monitored at the Group, region, division and business area levels.
 Operationally relevant key ratios can also be followed up weekly on all of these levels.
-A group-wide consolidation is carried out every month to measure actual results against budgets and internal forecasts.
+A Group-wide consolidation is carried out every month to measure actual results against budgets and internal forecasts.